Architecture

 Recommended deployment architecture

-This section explores the recommended Boundary Enterprise architecture, which is designed to provide a highly available, scalable, and secure deployment suitable for production workloads.
+This section explores the recommended Boundary Enterprise architecture, which provides a highly available, scalable, and secure deployment suitable for production workloads.

 The primary components that make up a Boundary Enterprise cluster are: